jakubrauch/elm-bootstrap-example/README.md

 ```

 Go to your browser and navigate to http://localhost:8000/Hello.elm.
 It will compile your code and
-will present the Task List.
+present the Task List that you can modify.

 ## Structure

 Application has three files:
- - Hello.elm - Elm implementation of the Task List web page (incl.
+ - TaskList.elm - Elm implementation of the Task List web page (incl.
 Bootstrap styles)
  - elm-package.json - Configuration of dependencies for the project
  - style.css - CSS styling not covered by Bootstrap